gis-ops/tutorials/news/valhalla_traffic.md

 ## Traffic implementation in Valhalla

-You might be asking, why not other FOSS routing engines support a traffic implementation.
+You might be asking, why other FOSS routing engines don't support a traffic implementation.
 The reason is: it's tough business.

 Consider what happens on a route from e.g. Berlin to Munich: as the routing algorithm tracks its way towards Munich, time passes and that needs to be accounted for in order to properly respect time-dependent speeds or restrictions (such as "no access between 9am - 5pm") with all its complexities, such as timezones.

 So for true traffic support, a routing engine must be able to track the time along the routing algorithm's expansion.
 That requires more flexible algorithms which lack a lot of the performance goodies one typically likes to see in a routing engine, such as conventional Contraction Hierarchies.

 Below we describe some of the internals of Valhalla's traffic implementations.
-If you need help or support, contact us on enquiry@gis-ops.com.
+If you need help or support, contact us at enquiry@gis-ops.com.

 ### Historical traffic data

 Valhalla supports loading each edge (aka road segment) with a total of 2016 time-dependent speed values, which corresponds to a full week's worth of 5 mins intervals.
 It's the quasi-standard of commercial traffic data.

-This kind of traffic data source needs the same base street network as the traffic data is originating from.
+This kind of traffic data source needs the same base street network as the traffic data it's originating from.
 In practice: if you consider buying TomTom historical traffic data, you'd need the TomTom MultiNet street network data to build a Valhalla routing graph first.
 We provide [services & software](https://gis-ops.com/routing-and-optimisation/#data-services) to convert TomTom & HERE data to make it usable with FOSS routing engines such as Valhalla.

 Once you have a routing graph built, you need to transform the historical traffic data into Valhalla's [expected CSV format](https://github.com/valhalla/valhalla/blob/master/test/data/traffic_tiles/0/003/196.csv) with the following columns: